JManke91/Swinjected/README.md

 ```
 let dependencyManager = DependencyManager()
 ```
 and add any dependency you would like to use, e.g. `MyDependency: MyDependencyProviding` to the `DependencyManager`.
-Depending on, if the dependency should be a unique single instance, or a Trasnsient instance, that is created every time the dependendy is resolved, you choose to register the dependencies either using
+Depending on, if the dependency should be a unique single instance, or a Transient instance, that is created every time the dependency is resolved, you choose to register the dependencies either using
 ```
 dependencyManager.addDependency(MyDependency(), for: MyDependencyProviding.self)
 ```